Palanga Circuit

 The Palanga Circuit is a temporary race track, located in Lithuanian resort town of Palanga.
 An annual 1000 km race has been held on this circuit since 2000.

 Track information

 The track is 2.681 km street circuit.
 The race track lies on the intersection of the A11 and A13 highways.

 Lap records

-The unofficial track record belongs to Ralf Aron, who set fastest time of 1:06.148 in his Audi R8 LMS GT3 in the qualifying of the 2022 1000 km race.
-The official fastest lap records at the Palanga circuit are listed as:
+As of July 2024, the fastest official lap records at the Palanga circuit are listed as: